zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Hence, it is necessary to give the smear.

 [APZ 151.5] (#apz151 .5) {#apz151 .5 .ref .apz} "Unbound Hearts of a Caste
-have”Interestingly, two things are connected.
+have"Interestingly, two things are connected.
 Himself or Lower The higher the person is placed, the higher the person is placed in the place where he is or higher The other or lower are placed in the place of the binges.
 How to put himself in the lower position Maithaya is placed in the higher place (Mahanidadesi (14-15) 4